AdobeDocs/workfront.en/help/classic/administration-and-setup/manage-groups/manage-group-statuses/custom-statuses-in-group-moved-or-deleted.md

 * The name of Group B version of the status overrides the name of the Group A version.
 * If the status was applied to an object by someone in Group A before that group was deleted, the status name on the object updates to the name for the status used by Group B.

-For information about the key for a status, see the table in this article under [Create a custom status](../../../administration-and-setup/customize-workfront/creating-custom-status-and-priority-labels/create-or-edit-a-status.md#create) [Create or edit a status for a group](../../../administration-and-setup/manage-groups/manage-group-statuses/create-or-edit-a-group-status.md#create).
+For information about the key for a status, see the table in this article under [Create or edit a custom status](../../../administration-and-setup/customize-workfront/creating-custom-status-and-priority-labels/create-or-edit-a-status.md#create) [Create or edit a status for a group](../../../administration-and-setup/manage-groups/manage-group-statuses/create-or-edit-a-group-status.md#create).

 For information about deleting a group, see [Delete a group](../../../administration-and-setup/manage-groups/create-and-manage-groups/delete-a-group.md).